-Table Base Base Information Saura Methodology Assumptions Name Reference Item Actual / Estimate Source wiethodology Assumptions Rental and leasing costs Related party and non-related party: Shared costs excluding related parties Where projects costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
+Table Base I Information Population Approach Mathadala w Assumations Name Reference Item Actual / Estimate Source Assumptions Reference Item Actual / Pental and leasing costs Related party and non-related party: Shared costs excluding related parties Where projects costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
 Shared asset depreciation is the only value included in this column as depreciation is based on shared assets purchased by the Jemena Group and allocated to EGP.
-Shared costs paid to related parties.
-The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across The Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
+Shared costs paid to related parties, The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across The Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
 Gross shared costs are collected in SAP at the JAM entity.
 It is at this entity that the allocation of shared costs occur.
-These allocated costs are transferred to EGP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: cost element mapping; and
+These allocated costs are transferred to EGP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net Assumptions shared costs, therefore based on: • cost element mapping; and

-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Reference ltem project descriptions and activity/service category codes % allocated to pipeline and total allocated to pipeline excluding related parties.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Metriodology Assumptions project descriptions and activity/service category codes % allocated to pipeline and total allocated to pipeline excluding related parties.
 As described above, the majority of costs that EGP incurs are sourced from a related entity JAM which records costs that are attributable to EGP and uses SAP functionality that transfers such costs at zero margin to EGP.
 These costs are reported in the 'Shared costs paid to related parties' column.
 Shared costs are allocated to the pipeline in the following ways: Directly to the asset through a PM Order which is the lowest level cost collector.
 PM Order's settle or cascade up to a specific project (WBS) in SAP.
 Based on allocation methodologies such as historic time-writing data.
 Causal drivers e.g. number of laptops users for IT Telecommunication costs.
-The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the The causal drivers that are uses to allocate shared costs to EGP is a reasonable method for such allocations difference shared functions.
-The percentage allocated to a pipeline is calculated as:
+The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the different shared functions.
+The percentage allocated to a pipeline is calculated as: The causal drivers that allocate shared costs to EGP are a reasonable method for such allocations